The Pump House Gang

-The Pump House Gang is a 1968 collection of essays and journalism by Tom Wolfe.
-The stories in the book explored various aspects of the counterculture of the 1960s.
-The most famous story in the collection, from which the book takes its name, is about Jack Macpherson and his gang of surfers that frequented a sewage pump house at Windansea Beach in La Jolla, California.
+The Pump House Gang is a 1968 collection of essays and articles by Tom Wolfe.
+The pieces in the book explore various aspects of the counterculture of the 1960s.
+The title essay is based on a two-part New York Herald Tribune Sunday Magazine article titled The New Life Out There, about Jack Macpherson and his social circle of surfers that congregated at a sewage pump house at Windansea Beach in La Jolla, California.

 Publication

 The Pump House Gang was published on the same day in 1968 as The Electric Kool-Aid Acid Test, Wolfe's story about the LSD-fueled adventures of Ken Kesey and the Merry Pranksters.
-They were Wolfe's first books since The Kandy-Kolored Tangerine-Flake Streamline Baby in 1965 which, like The Pump House Gang, was a collection of Wolfe's non-fiction essays.
+They were Wolfe's first books since The Kandy-Kolored Tangerine-Flake Streamline Baby in 1965 which, like The Pump House Gang, was a collection of Wolfe's essays.
+Wolfe originally planned for The Electric Kool-Aid Acid Test to be an essay to include in The Pump-House Gang but as the piece kept getting longer, it was published as a standalone book instead.

-Though both books were well received and would go on to become best-sellers, of the two The Electric Kool-Aid Acid Test was hailed as an instant classic and would become the better-known of the two books.
+Although both books were well received and would go on to become best-sellers, The Electric Kool-Aid Acid Test was hailed as an instant classic and would become the better-known of the two books.
+In his book Hothouse, which documents the history of Wolfe's publisher Farrar, Straus and Giroux (FSG), journalist Boris Kachka said that "[FSG] put more energy and more advertising behind Acid Test, perhaps cannibalizing sales of Pump House Gang.

 Writing

-All but two of the stories in the book were written in 1965 and 1966, during the ten months after the publication of The Kandy-Kolored Tangerine-Flake Streamline Baby.
-During this period Wolfe spent extensive time with many of his subjects, including Hugh Hefner, the founder of Playboy magazine (whom Wolfe famously compared to The Great Gatsby); Carol Doda, a stripper who helped popularize breast implants; and the surfers of the pump house.
+All but two of the pieces in the book were written in 1965 and 1966, during the ten months after the publication of The Kandy-Kolored Tangerine-Flake Streamline Baby.
+During this period, Wolfe spent extensive time with many of his subjects, including Hugh Hefner, the founder of Playboy magazine (whom Wolfe famously compared to The Great Gatsby); Carol Doda, a stripper who helped popularize breast implants; and the surfers of the pump house.

-Other subjects Wolfe profiles in the book include actress Natalie Wood, the New York Hilton, then-Mod Joan Juliet Buck, the visionary media-theorist Marshall McLuhan and various socialites of New York.
+Other subjects Wolfe profiles in the book include actress Natalie Wood, the New York Hilton, then-Mod teenager Joan Juliet Buck, the visionary media-theorist Marshall McLuhan and various socialites of New York.
 The essays collectively tell the story of the new status symbols and lifestyles of the 1960s and how the culture was changing from the traditional social hierarchies of the time.
 The success of the book cemented Wolfe as one of his generation's most prominent social critics.